CosmWasm/docs-deprecated/docs/05-actor-model/02-actors-in-blockchain.md

 but I have a solution for that too.
-Just imagine, that for every native token (by "native tokens" we meant tokens handled directly by blockchain, in contradiction to for example cw20 tokens) there is special database bucket (or table if you prefer) with mapping of address to how much of a token the address posseses.
+Just imagine, that for every native token (by "native tokens" we meant tokens handled directly by blockchain, in contradiction to for example cw20 tokens) there is special database bucket (or table if you prefer) with mapping of address to how much of a token the address possess.
 You can query this table (querying for token balance), but you cannot modify it directly.
 To modify it you just send message to special build-in bank contract.
 And everything is still a database.